manitux-app/manitux-plugins/README_en.md

 dotnet build Manitux.Plugins/Manitux.Plugins.csproj -c Release
 ```

-4. Copy the generated DLL to `../manitux-plugins-builds/`.
+4. Copy the generated DLL to `builds/`.
 The shared package currently expects the file name `Manitux.Plugins.dll`.
-5. Update the relevant DLL entry in `../manitux-plugins-builds/plugins.json`.
+5. Update the relevant DLL entry in `builds/plugins.json`.

 Each DLL entry in `plugins.json` contains:

-- `url`: Raw GitHub URL of the DLL on the `builds` branch.
+- `url`: Raw GitHub URL of the DLL under `builds/` on the `main` branch.
 - `status`: Plugin publish status.
 Use `1` for active entries.
 - `version`: DLL package version.
 Increment it when the DLL contents change.
 - `apiVersion`: Manitux plugin API version.